The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 - Gorgeous, family-friendly interior

-You can have your X3 with one of three suspension setups; the normal one that most versions come with as standard, a stiffer sports suspension that comes as standard on M Sport models and is an optional extra on other models, and an adaptive setup that’s optional across the board.
-So far, we’ve only had the opportunity to drive the car with the adaptive arrangement, which adjusts its behaviour according to which driving mode you select.
-Regardless of whether you happen to be in ‘Comfort’ or ‘Sport’, there’s is a slightly firm edge to the ride, meaning you can feel the nuances in the surface beneath you.
-However, it still manages to shield you very well from the effect of bigger bumps and potholes, to it’s still an impressively comfortable way to travel.
-Selecting the sportier mode does make more of a difference with the handling because body roll is more tightly controlled, allowing the car to change direction with more sharpness.
+You can have your X3 with one of three suspension setups; the normal one that most versions come with as standard, a stiffer sports suspension on M Sport models and optional on other models, and an adaptive setup optional across the board.
+So far, we’ve only had the opportunity to drive the car with the adaptive arrangement and, regardless of whether you happen to be in ‘Comfort’ or ‘Sport’, there’s is a slightly firm edge to the ride.
 The car’s permanent four-wheel drive also helps maximise grip and traction in the corners, and because a bigger slice of the drive is sent to the rear wheels, the car feels even more alert.
 The responsive steering also helps on that score, and it’s also well weighted and offers a decent amount of feel.

 All versions come with an eight-speed automatic gearbox as standard, and left to its own devices, it’ll slush through the gears smoothly and cleanly with very little interruption to the drive.
 You can also take control and change gears yourself using the paddles, and when you do, the changes remain swift and smooth.